Vyral/jason-bramblett/_posts/2020-11-11-q-should-i-spend-money-upgrading-my-bathroom-or-windows.md

 ---
 layout: post
-title: 'Q: Should I Spend Money Upgrading My Bathroom or My Windows?'
+title: 'Q: Should I Spend Money Upgrading My Bathroom or Windows?'
 date: 2020-11-11 16:34:00
 tags:
 excerpt: Are new windows or a new bathroom more valuable in your home?